solegalli/trainindatablog/_posts/2023-01-25-one-hot-encoding-categorical-variables.md

 encoder = OneHotEncoder(drop=”first”, sparse=False)
 ```

-We need to set sparse to False, so that the encoder returns and array instead of a sparse matrix.
+We need to set `sparse` to `False`, so that the encoder returns and array instead of a sparse matrix.
 This is also necessary if we want to return dataframes as outputs.

 ```